FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/transferable_files_win.md

 > **Note**
 >
-> FTYPE J is available in Transfer CFT Transfer CFT 3.0.1 SP7 (UNIX and Windows) and higher.
+> Note: FTYPE J is available in Transfer CFT Transfer CFT 3.0.1 SP7 (UNIX and Windows) and higher.

 #### FTYPE and FRECFM values on receipt